VirtusLab/tips/src/assets/tips/git.md

 unless the repo's been corrupted or GCed in the meantime (there's a reasonably long GC expiry time even for unreachable commits, though) ![](relieved)

-To see the history of how the "current branch" aka `HEAD` pointer has been moving in the past, view `git reflog` aka the record of all operations that involve moving the `HEAD` like checkout, commit, merge, pull, rebase, reset, revert etc. ![](scroll)
+To see the history of how the "current commit" aka `HEAD` pointer has been moving in the past, view `git reflog` aka the record of all operations that involve moving the `HEAD` like checkout, commit, merge, pull, rebase, reset, revert etc. ![](scroll)